Ismailtlem/ismailtlemcani.com/README.md

 ## Credit

-This is based on Next.js portfolio starter. : https://github.com/vercel/nextjs-portfolio-starter
+This is based on Hunter Chang starter. : https://github.com/ChangoMan/nextjs-typescript-mdx-blog